Phoenix Deer Valley Airport

-Phoenix Deer Valley Airport (IATA: DVT, ICAO: KDVT, FAA LID: DVT) is a public airport 24 mi north of Phoenix, in Maricopa County, Arizona, United States.
+Phoenix Deer Valley Airport (IATA: DVT, ICAO: KDVT, FAA LID: DVT) is a public airport 24 mi north of central Phoenix, in Maricopa County, Arizona, United States, within the Phoenix city limits.
 It is owned by the City of Phoenix.
 The FAA's National Plan of Integrated Airport Systems for 2009–2013 categorized it as a reliever airport for Phoenix Sky Harbor International Airport.

 In 2020 the airport recorded 402,444 aircraft movements, making it the 5th busiest airport in the world by aircraft movements and the busiest general aviation airport in the world.
 The airport's high ranking is attributed to its large general aviation business and its status as the home of two popular flight schools.

 History

 In the 1950s, the Sperry Flight Systems Company established an aerospace/defense manufacturing facility on land north of Phoenix's city limits in what was mostly undeveloped desert.
 While the plant was under construction, roughly 480 acres to the north nearby was also leased as the potential site for a new flight testing facility.
 Later on this land was developed into a private airport and then sold, in 1971, to the City of Phoenix.
 A number of flight research and general aviation firms soon made the new airport their base of operations.
 Federal Aviation Administration funding enabled upgrades to the terminal building, flight control tower, runways, and many other facilities and safety features.